-The updated Directive came into force on 26 May 2011, which means all EU countries should have brought the new requirements over cookie usage into law.
+The updated Directive came into force on 26 May 2011, which means all EU countries should have brought the new requirements for cookie usage into law.
 The UK government has deferred the new directive requirements for a year while they try to work out a common sense way for UK businesses to comply with the updated Directive requirements.
 A full explanation of ‘cookies’ can be found at http://www.allaboutcookies.org/

-You will see a pop up with these words on every site you visit and will have to install a cookie opt-in yourself.
+You will see a pop-up with these words on every site you visit and will have to install a cookie opt-in yourself.

 Data that we collect

-We may collect and use various information, including some or all of the following relating to you names, genders, email addresses, postal addresses, telephone numbers, dates of birth, photographs, Website usernames, passwords, payment card details, references, education and qualifications, work history, preferences and opinions.
+We may collect and use various information, including some or all of the following relating to your names, genders, email addresses, postal addresses, telephone numbers, dates of birth, photographs, Website usernames, passwords, payment card details, references, education and qualifications, work history, preferences and opinions.

-If you have asked to be subscribed to a particular newsletter you will be added to a list.
-We operate ‘double opt-in’ lists and you will need to reconfirm your subscription before anything is sent.
+If you have asked to be subscribed to a particular newsletter, you will be added to a list.
+We operate ‘double opt-in’ lists, and you will need to reconfirm your subscription before anything is sent.
 Any automated email sent to you will have an unsubscribe option on it that can be triggered at any time.

-We use automations (this is a sequence of emails that are sent when you ask for something in particular) to send you information you asked for, to send you products you have bought and to administer services you have subscribed to.
+We use automations (this is a sequence of emails that are sent when you ask for something in particular) to send you the information you asked for, to send you products you have bought and to administer services you have subscribed to.
 You can unsubscribe from these at any time.